Learning to Orchestrate Agents in Natural Language with the Conductor: Introduction

 We also effectively extend our framework by finetuning our pretrained Conductor with two additional techniques to better suit custom user requirements and further push performance in exchange for test-time compute.
 First, by training with randomized agent pools at each step, we show our model can generalize to arbitrary sets of open and closed-source workers, allowing users to still harness state-of-the-art performance with no expensive API calls.
 Furthermore, by allowing the Conductor to specify itself as a worker LLM, we give rise to a new kind of \textit{recursive topology}, which unlocks a new tunable axis of inference-time scaling in reasoning models.

-To facilitate future research and extensions, we share the codebase of our new framework with this submission, allowing the reproduction of all results.
 In summary, our contributions are threefold: \begin{itemize} \item We introduce the RL Conductor, a language model trained through end-to-end reinforcement learning to divide challenging problems, delegate targeted subtasks, and design communication topologies for a set of worker LLMs -- all in natural language. \item We demonstrate that by obtaining effective prompt engineering and coordination skills, a small 7B Conductor can raise its worker LLMs to new heights, attaining state-of-the-art results on complex reasoning tasks and outperforming more expensive multi-agent baselines. \item We show how a short finetuning unlocks extensions such as adaptability to arbitrary agent pools and powerful recursive topologies that yield a new test-time scaling axis. \end{itemize}